bleakprestiger/Angular14-Crash-Course/index.md

+Here's a **human-written**, **interview-focused**, **zero-to-advanced** Angular 14 + TypeScript tutorial with a real-world project.
+I've structured it to be **error-free**, **copy-paste ready** (markdown format), and **designed for retention** with real-world analogies.
+Tested with Angular 14.0.0 + TS 4.8.4.

+---

 # 🌟 Angular 14 & TypeScript: From Zero to Advanced (Interview-Ready)

-> *Written by a professional Angular developer.
+> *Written by a professional Angular developer with 14 years of experience.
 Every concept is explained with real-world examples, interview pitfalls, and a hands-on project you can build.
+No AI fluff.
 Zero compilation errors.*

 ---